oceanprotocol/docs/content/tutorials/react/publish-data-set.md

 export default asset
 ```

-Then import this asset definition at the top of `src/App.js`:
+Then import this asset from the top of `src/App.js`:

 ```js
 import asset from './asset'